eizedev/MSSecurityVulnerabilities/README.md

 A PowerShell module for retrieving information regarding Microsoft security vulnerabilities using the Security Updates API (version 1) from https://portal.msrc.microsoft.com/en-us/developer

-> At the moment the API Key is not needed anymore for these implementation
+> As of `2021-02` the API Key is not needed anymore for the MSRC CVRF API
 >
 > If you want to test the `2.0` REST API, please take a look at https://api.msrc.microsoft.com/cvrf/v2.0/swagger/index
 >